Rose Pink Leda

 Awards

-As of the date no infarmation available on the awards this rose has recieved.
+As of the date no infarmation available on the awards this rose has received.
 It is also possible that this rose has not gained any awards yet.

 Parentage